Docker® container endpoints

 Mutagen has support for synchronizing files and forwarding network traffic to and from Docker® containers.
 This support extends to all Docker client platforms (Linux®, macOS, Windows, etc.), Docker daemon setups (local, remote, VM, Hyper-V, etc.), and Docker container types (both Linux and Windows containers are supported).

-command to the Docker
+docker command to the Docker

 daemon is secure, and thus Mutagen provides no encryption on top of this